ultraq/thymeleaf-layout-dialect/README.md

 ```

 This will introduce the `layout` namespace, and 5 new attribute processors that
-you can use in your pages: `decorator`, `include`, `replace`, `fragment`, and
+you can use in your templates: `decorator`, `include`, `replace`, `fragment`,
-`title-pattern`.
+and `title-pattern`.

 ### decorator

  - XML attribute: `layout:decorator`
  - Data attribute: `data-layout-decorator`

-Used in your content pages and declared in the root tag (usually `<html>`), this
+Used in your content templates and declared in the root tag (usually `<html>`),
-attribute specifies the location of the decorator template to apply to a page.
+this processor specifies the location of the decorator template to apply.
+The
-The mechanism for resolving decorator pages is the same as that used by
+mechanism for resolving decorator pages is the same as that used by Thymeleaf to
-Thymeleaf to resolve `th:fragment` and `th:replace` pages.
+resolve `th:fragment` and `th:replace` templates.

 Check out the [Decorators and fragments](#decorators-and-fragments) example for
-how to apply a decorator to your content pages.
+how to apply a decorator to your content templates.

 ### include